ChestertonCC/Bronze-tasks-28.10.2019/3/readme.md

-## Task 2: Anagram solver
+## Task 3: Anagram Game
+> - Create an array of different words
+> - Randomly select a word from this list
+> - Randomly mix up the letters
-> - Get the user to input a word
+> - Display the word to the user
-> - Create a loop that repositions each letter into a new position in the word
+> - Start a counter For each incorrect guess, increase the number of guesses by one
-> - Decide on which of the different sorting methods that you know, that might help you do this
+> - When the guess is correct, display the total number of guesses that it took

 [Run the code](https://Anagram-Game.minion3665.repl.run)
 #### Hints: